Crypto License in Poland

 Opening a bank account for a crypto company is possible with the Polish crypto license.

-What you need to know about the crypto license in Poland
+How to get a crypto license in Poland

 The process and timeline to obtain a crypto license in Poland is simple and short.
 It’s one of the fastest tracks to get a VASP license in the EU and being able to access banking services for crypto activities.